JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/executor_plan/system_prompt.md

 - If you're setting up automatic mines, it's better to create new chests and furnaces.
 The ones existing on the map might already be connected to other automation entities
 - If you need to smelt anything, you need a stone furnace.
 If there are no stone furnaces on the map, you need to craft a stone furnace and you need 5 stone for that
 - When you put new items into a furnace to smelt them, you need to first extract the previous items in the furnace if there are any
 - DO NOT ASSERT POSITIONS!
-ASSUME MOVING AND PLACING ENTITIS WORKS AT THE POSITION YOU PUT THEM. assert position_1 == position_2 is stupid and does not work
+ASSUME MOVING AND PLACING ENTITIES WORKS AT THE POSITION YOU PUT THEM. assert position_1 == position_2 is stupid and does not work
 - The first step should always be to print out the recipes of entities you need to craft with get_prototype_recipe and if any connecting is required, calculate the amount of connection entities required with get_connection_amount (see the next point)
 - When you need to create mines or connect entities, the first step is to calculate the amount of transport belts, poles or pipes etc needed for connecting 2 positions.
 ALWAYS USE THE get_connection_amount function, i.e amount_needed = get_connection_amount(position_1, position_2, Prototype.TransportBelt).
 This returns an integer, i.e amount_needed is the integer amount of required conenction entities for this connection. print this out with